 Experiential learning and research

-As a Forestry student, you’ll:
+As a Forest Operations student, you’ll:

 - Take part in week-long field schools at two UBC Research Forests in BC: the Malcolm Knapp Research Forest in Maple Ridge and the Alex Fraser Research Forest in Williams Lake.